neams-th-coe/cardinal/doc/content/tutorials/openmc_fluid.md

   end=AuxVariables

 Before progressing further, we first need to describe the multiapp structure connecting OpenMC, MOOSE heat conduction, and [!ac](THM).
-We set the master application to OpenMC, and will have both MOOSE heat conduction and [!ac](THM) as "sibling" sub-applications.
-At the time of writing, the MOOSE framework does not support "sibling" multiapp transfers, meaning that the data to be communicated between MOOSE heat conduction and [!ac](THM) (the heat flux and wall temperature data transfers in [data_transfers]) must go "up a level" to their common master application.
+We set the main application to OpenMC, and will have both MOOSE heat conduction and [!ac](THM) as "sibling" sub-applications.
+At the time of writing, the MOOSE framework does not support "sibling" multiapp transfers, meaning that the data to be communicated between MOOSE heat conduction and [!ac](THM) (the heat flux and wall temperature data transfers in [data_transfers]) must go "up a level" to their common main application.
 Therefore, we will see in the OpenMC input file information related to data transfers between MOOSE heat conduction and [!ac](THM).
 The auxiliary variables defined for the OpenMC model are shown below.